AlexsJones/linkerd-service-tester/README.md

 ![](images/2.png)

+## Activate traffic splitting

+This will split the beta service and allow for you to test traffic splitting...

+`kubectl apply -f resources/`

 ## Custom install

 Customise to fit your usecase and modify to use your own image based on this code...